-With its gorgeous natural attractions, laid-back atmosphere, and inexpensive prices, Chiang Mai is fast becoming one of the most popular tourist spots worldwide.
+What to do in Chiang Mai.
+With its gorgeous natural attractions, laid-back atmosphere, and inexpensive prices are fast becoming one of the most popular tourist spots worldwide.
 There are so many things to do at any time of the day in this little city, that by the time we have exhausted the list, I am quite sure that something new would have sprung up somewhere.

+What to do in Chiang Mai.
 Daytime activities in Chiang Mai are varied and numerous.
 There are many well-respected Thai cooking schools offering lessons from master chefs, some within the city, while others are only a short bicycle ride away.
-You can check out local culture at the Chiang Mai National Museum, Tribal Museum and City Arts & Cultural Centre, amble among the expansive grounds of Queen Sirkit Botanic Garden, spoil yourself at one of the many Thai spas, or visit Doi Inthanon National Park nicknamed the “roof of Thailand”, with its waterfalls and caves and the country’s highest mountain.
+You can check out the local culture at the Chiang Mai National Museum, Tribal Museum, and City Arts & Cultural Centre, amble among the expansive grounds of Queen Sirkit Botanic Garden, spoil yourself at one of the many Thai spas, or visit Doi Inthanon National Park nicknamed the “roof of Thailand”, with its waterfalls and caves and the country’s highest mountain.
 Many of the national parks offer camps sites where you can pitch your tent to stargaze or even rent one of the local cabins for the night.

 All these activities are available close to Chiang Mai and accessible by a number of roads which are an attraction in themselves, winding through the breath-taking countryside, you can even get a bird’s eye view of your surroundings with a hot air balloon excursion.